zoeyzyhu/pydisort/README.md

 intensity = disort_instance.get_intensity()
 ```

 Please note that this is a generic tutorial and you would need to adapt this to your specific use-case.

+> 💡 We keep the parameters consistent to the original `DISORT` library, so you can refer to the [DISORT documentation](src/cdisort/DISORT2.doc) for more information such as input/out variables, flags, model usage and caveats.

 For example, you might need to provide your own data file in `from_file` function or fill the numpy arrays `optical_depth`, `single_scattering_albedo`, and `level_temperature` according to your requirements.

 > 💡 One important point to note is that the `pydisort` library assumes that the provided arrays (optical depth, single scattering albedo, etc.) are in the numpy format and it throws exceptions if incompatible data types are provided.
 So, ensure that you are providing data in the right format to avoid any runtime errors.